El Camino: A Breaking Bad Movie: Exterior locations

 In addition to Albuquerque, filming locations included the Painted Desert in Arizona (left) and around the Grand Tetons in Wyoming (right).

-The enhanced budget and filming schedule gave Gilligan a chance to capture scenes outside of New Mexico, something he wanted but could not do during Breaking Bad.
+The enhanced budget and filming schedule gave Gilligan a chance to capture scenes outside New Mexico, something he had wanted but could not do during Breaking Bad.
 One such location included the Painted Desert in Arizona, where filming occurred for the scene of Jesse and Todd burying Todd's housekeeper.
-Gilligan had the idea of shooting in the region after multiple helicopter trips between California and Albuquerque, noting the landscape for its natural beauty.
-As backroad travel in the Painted Desert required a permit, Gilligan received special permission from the Navajo Nation for filming.
+Gilligan had the idea of shooting in the region after multiple helicopter trips between California and Albuquerque, noting the landscape's natural beauty.
+Gilligan received special permission from the Navajo Nation for backroad travel in the Painted Desert for filming.
 Paul and Plemons reached the Painted Desert set by a helicopter flown by Gilligan himself, who was a licensed pilot.
 The scene where Todd sings "Sharing the Night Together" in his El Camino was also shot in the area; Gilligan noted that Plemons improvised the gesture Todd gives to the truck driver.
 Gilligan later referred to his time filming in the Painted Desert as the single best day of directing in his career.

-Another sequence filmed outside of Albuquerque was the concluding scene of Jesse driving towards his new life in Haines, Alaska.
-Gilligan wanted to use the Haines Highway to shoot on location, as he had researched Alaska's major highways online and found it to be the prettiest.
-However, production found that option expensive and instead used a similar setting outside of Jackson, Wyoming.
-During the day of filming, the crew took advantage of low cloud to naturally hide the Grand Tetons in the background; this allowed them to avoid using digital technology to remove the landmark in post-production.
-For the preceding scene of Jesse making his final exchanges with Ed Galbraith in the parking lot outside of Haines, filming occurred at the Sandia Crest, a ridgeline at the high point of the Sandia Mountains which overlooks Albuquerque.
+Another sequence filmed outside Albuquerque was the concluding scene of Jesse driving towards his new life in Haines, Alaska.
+Gilligan wanted to use the Haines Highway to shoot on location, as he had looked up Alaska's major highways online and found it to be the prettiest.
+However, production found that option expensive and instead used a similar setting outside Jackson, Wyoming.
+During the day of filming, the crew took advantage of low cloud cover to hide the Grand Tetons in the background, which allowed them to avoid using digital technology to remove the landmark in post-production.
+For the preceding scene of Jesse's final conversation with Ed Galbraith in the parking lot outside Haines, filming occurred at the Sandia Crest, a ridgeline at the high point of the Sandia Mountains which overlooks Albuquerque.